Chip Vaughn

-Clarence B. "Chip" Vaughn (born October 26, 1985) is a former American football safety who is currently a full-time defensive assistant with the New York Jets.
-He was drafted by the New Orleans Saints in the fourth round of the 2009 NFL Draft.
-He played college football at Wake Forest.
+Clarence B. "Chip" Vaughn (born October 26, 1985) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Wake Forest Demon Deacons and was selected by the New Orleans Saints in the fourth round of the 2009 NFL draft.

-Vaughn has also been a member of the Philadelphia Eagles and Indianapolis Colts.
+Vaughn was also a member of the Philadelphia Eagles, Indianapolis Colts, Carolina Panthers, and Saskatchewan Roughriders.

-Early years
+Early life

-Vaughn played high school football at Rampart high school in Colorado Springs, CO for a year then moved to Robinson Secondary School in Fairfax, Virginia.
+Vaughn played high school football at Rampart high school in Colorado Springs, Colorado, for a year then moved to Robinson Secondary School in Fairfax, Virginia.

 Professional career

 New Orleans Saints

-On April 26, 2009, Vaughn was drafted by the New Orleans Saints in the 4th round (116th overall) of the 2009 NFL Draft.
+On April 26, 2009, Vaughn was selected by the New Orleans Saints in the fourth round (116th overall) of the 2009 NFL draft.
 He was placed on injured reserve and missed the entire 2009 season.
 He was waived on September 4, 2010.

 Philadelphia Eagles

 Vaughn was signed to the Philadelphia Eagles' practice squad on September 6, 2010.
 He was released on September 21.